-I’ll be teaching an afternoon session as part of Jen Heuson’s Sound Ethnographies workshop at UnionDocs in Williamsburg, Brooklyn Friday Sept 9th to Sunday Sept 11th, 10am-5pm.
+I led an afternoon session as part of Jen Heuson’s Sound Ethnographies workshop at UnionDocs in Williamsburg, Brooklyn in September 2016.

-I’ll focus on expanded recording techniques, listening and creating works in spaces (using physical locations for installation).
-Then I’ll share some DIY techniques for microphone construction and lead a field recording practicum.
+I focused on expanded recording techniques, listening and creating works in spaces (using physical locations for installation) then shared some DIY techniques for microphone construction.
+The session culminated in a field recording practicum where participants made recordings in a field that they had visited and discussed earlier in the weekend.

 From the website: